ruthikan/End-to-End-Machine-Learning-Projects/k-Means/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

-Hi, I’m Ruthika Nalajala — a Machine Learning enthusiast building real-world projects as part of my IntelPath journey.
+Hi, I’m Ruthika Nalajala — a Machine Learning enthusiast building real-world projects as part of my Intellipaat journey.
 This project is a part of my unsupervised learning series.
 📬 Let’s connect on [LinkedIn](https://linkedin.com/in/ruthika-nalajala-73127628b)